-Over time, different people have paraphrased Conway’s Law in different ways.
+Over time, different people have articulated Conway’s Law in various different ways.
 This is an overview of the variations I found when recently going over Conway’s Law literature.

 Branch creation became very easy with the advent of Distributed Version Control Systems.
 However, it comes at an unquestionable cost.
 Long living branches break the flow of the IT delivery process, impacting both stability and throughput.